rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/exchanges/balances/

    Doing a GET on the exchanges balances endpoint will return the balances of all assets currently held in all exchanges.
+If a USD value threshold is provided, only balances with USD value greater than the threshold are returned.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``